Insular Region, Venezuela

 The Insular Region (Región Insular) is one of the eight natural regions and one of the nine administrative regions of Venezuela.
-It comprises all of the nation's islands and is formed by the state of Nueva Esparta and the Federal Dependencies.
+It comprises all of the nation's offshore islands and is formed by the state of Nueva Esparta and the Federal Dependencies.

 History

 On August 15, 1498, during the third voyage, Christopher Columbus arrived in Margarita Island.
 On that trip, the Admiral also arrived on the mainland, Venezuela.
 That August day, Columbus sighted three islands, two of them small, low and arid (the present Coche and Cubagua).